isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/consolidated-declaration.md

 ## How to Qualify?

-To qualify for the Consolidated Declaration Scheme, the company must:
+To qualify for the Consolidated Declaration scheme, the company must:

 -   Provide door-to-door time definite integrated delivery
 -   Be equipped with global track-and trace capabilities